jhpyle/docassemble/_docs/initial.md

 only key is `code`, the `code` will be evaluated as [Python] code, and the result will be used as the file.

-{% include side-by-side.html demo="template-file" %}
+{% include side-by-side.html demo="template-file-code" %}

 In this example, the `code` evaluated to the name of a file in the templates folder.
 The `code` may also evaluate to a URL, [`DAFile`],